dairefinn/dimworld/README.md

 This also uses level transition areas and spawn points to create areas that trigger the level transition.
 For example, if the player enters a level transition area, the new level will be loaded and they will be teleported to the relevant spawn point in the new level.

+### Weapons

+Using the Effects and Inventory systems, I've added a sword and a revolver.
+These can be used by left clicking with them selected in the hotbar.
+The sword will damage any character caught in it's area of effect and knock them back a short distance.
+The revolver will fire a projectile which will damage any character it hits.

 ## Planned features

 ### Communication actions